ancho85/pylint-playero-plugin/README.md

 Ensure `sublimetext-playero-plugin` is installed and on your path, and then run pylint:

 ```
-pylint --load-plugins sublimetext-playero-plugin [..other options..]
+pylint --load-plugins Playero [..other options..]
 ```

 # Features